NSW 2264 Census 2021 + Live DA Data

 What schools are in Silverwater?

-No schools are recorded within the Silverwater boundary in this dataset.
-Families rely on schools in neighbouring suburbs.
-The local adult population has university qualifications at 26.5%, which is modestly below the national figure of around 30%, though the SEIFA IEO decile 9 score reflects high educational and occupational outcomes overall.
+No schools are recorded within Silverwater's 0.9 sqkm boundary in this dataset, so families depend on schools in neighbouring suburbs.
+The adult population holds university qualifications at 26.5%, which is 3.6 percentage points below the national rate.
+The SEIFA IEO decile 9 score reflects strong historical educational and occupational outcomes in the local workforce.

 Is Silverwater safe?